ghb24/NECI_STABLE/documentation/sphinx_src_build/source/input/logging.rst

     values initially, and then print out the running wavevector every WavevectorPrint MC steps.
 However, this is slower.

+**PRINTFCIMCPSI**
+    This works for parallel FCIMC.
+This will enumerate all excitations (up to the truncation level specified, or the full space if not specified), and then histogram the spawning run, writing out the final averaged wavefunction at the end.

 **WRITEDETE** [NoHistBins] [MaxHistE]
     This is an FCIMC option and will write out a histogram of the energies of determinants which have had particles spawned at them and their excitation level.
 The histogram logs the total